timothy-gregg/counterpoint_blog/_posts/2018-07-24-blog-is-born.md

 After a bit of fiddling, I’ve got my new blog up and running.
 This site will serve as a clearing house for my journalism, research, and weird philosophical musings.
 Mostly I’ll be exploring Australian politics through an analytical lens.

 I called the site Counterpoint because I hope it will provide a unique perspective on current affairs.
-I’m inspired by sites like [FiveThirtyEight](fivethirtyeight.com) and the Guardian Datablog.
+I’m inspired by sites like [FiveThirtyEight](http://fivethirtyeight.com) and the Guardian Datablog.
 I think we need more data journalism in the Australian conversation.

 Data journalism?
 ---
-I agree that it’s a bit of a lame buzzword.
+It’s a lame buzzwword, I agree.
 But I can’t think of a snappier description for what I’m trying to achieve.
 I’m interested in using computational tools to uncover stories that are worth writing and reading.

 Many moons ago, I studied journalism at the University of Queensland.
 I’ve worked on-and-off as a freelance journo for the past decade.
 But only recently have I become interested in computer science.
 I’ve begun to appreciate the immense power and creative potential that programming brings to the craft of storytelling.